Skinner's Sense of Snow: Plot

 While the Simpson family attends a French Canadian circus called "Cirque de Purée", a violent thunderstorm strikes Springfield and forces an early end to the performance.
 The storm turns into a snow squall overnight, leading to the closure of nearly every local school and business.
 Springfield Elementary School remains open, but only a few students and faculty members show up since it is the day before Christmas break.
 To pass the time, Principal Skinner plays a long, low-budget, poor-quality Christmas film for the children.
-When class lets out at the end of the day, they discover that they are now trapped in the building by the snow blocking the doors and windows.
+When class is dismissed, the students discover that they are now trapped in the building by the snow blocking the doors and windows.

 With the school's telephone service knocked out by the storm, Skinner tries to keep control over the children and begins to ration the available food.
 After Nelson tries and fails to escape, Skinner looks through his footlocker of memorabilia from his United States Army service and remembers when he was able to command respect from his subordinates.
 Hanging Nelson by his vest on a coat hook, Skinner threatens to do the same to the other children and briefly frightens them into submission.
 However, Bart defies Skinner and tries to tunnel his way out; Skinner stops him, but ends up half-buried in snow when the tunnel caves in.
 The children take Skinner captive and begin to run amok throughout the school.

 Meanwhile, Homer and Ned decide to rescue the children, clearing the roads with an improvised snowplow built by attaching a section of Ned's roof to the front end of his car.
 The car skids out of control and crashes into a fire hydrant, which sprays water that freezes it in place.
 Homer attempts to break them loose by gunning the engine, with no success, and the car fills with carbon monoxide that causes both men to hallucinate wildly.
-Skinner sends out a call for help by slipping a note inside the exercise ball of the school hamster, Nibbles, and pushing the animal out a window.
+After enduring so much humiliation and torture from the children, Skinner sends out a call for help by slipping a note inside the exercise ball of the school hamster, Nibbles, and pushing the animal out a window.
 Nibbles finds his way to Homer and Ned, jolting them back to reality and alerting them to the situation.
 They break the car free of the frozen hydrant and speed toward the school, but again lose control and crash into a silo filled with salt on the grounds of a cracker factory.
 The salt spills out and melts the snow around the school, freeing Skinner and the children.
 Superintendent Chalmers arrives unexpectedly, ready to fire Skinner over the crisis, but is mollified by a remorseful Bart's claim that there is a good explanation for it and does not ask for any details; Skinner thanks Bart for saving his job after the mess they were in.
 The episode closes with Lisa turning into a camel - the product of a fresh round of Homer's hallucinations - and wishing the viewer a merry Christmas.